sCent02/AWS-VPC-with-Public-Private-Subnets-and-EC2-Deployment/README.md

 ![WebPageTest](image/WebPageTest.PNG)

+### 6. Cleanup Instructions
 For our safety and to avoid unexpected charges from our AWS Accout.
 We sould keep in mind to use terraform destroy to terminate the resources that we recently build.
 ![TerraformDestroy](image/TerraformDestroy.PNG)

 This is the end of my Phase 1 project.
 I hope you appreciate my step by step on building my first terraform project.

+### 7. Future Improvements
+For the next phase of this project.
+I will deploy the following:
+- Add an RDS database in the private subnet.
+- Use an Application Load Balancer (ALB).
+- Configure Terraform remote backend (S3 + DynamoDB)
+- Deploy using CI/CD (GitHub Actions or CodePipeline.)